MRdoulestar/DeeSCVHunter/README.md

 # DeeSCVHunter
-DeeSCVHunter: A Deep Learning-Based Framework for Smart Contract Vulnerability Detection (Submitted to IJCNN)
+DeeSCVHunter: A Deep Learning-Based Framework for Smart Contract Vulnerability Detection (Accepted by IJCNN)

-#### We will update this repo and open source DeeSCVHunter after our paper being accepted.
+#### We will update this repo and open source DeeSCVHunter recently.